sert121/timelines-ace/README.md

 # Tauri + React + Typescript Screen Recorder

 This project is a screen recording application built using the Tauri framework, with a frontend developed in React and Typescript.
-It aims to provide native screen recording capabilities for both macOS and Windows operating systems by leveraging platform-specific commands (screencapture on macOS and potentially the Xbox Game Bar or other methods on Windows, as indicated by the code structure).

 ## Recommended IDE Setup